 I am an historian of modern Islamic history, thought, literature and culture.
 During my initial training at the Freie Universität in Berlin, where I later taught as well, I studied for longer periods in Cairo, and briefly in Tunis.
 My later research and teaching took me to a number of places across Europe, North America and the Middle East, but it were my years in Beirut, at the American University and in other research contexts, that my formation and research took another decisive turn before joining CEU.

-My teaching and thesis supervision activities at the Department of History reflect not only my own research but cover a larger spectrum of related topics.
-A new course format I developed with a colleague from the University of Vienna last year, the Budapest-Vienna Seminar, addresses Imperial Metropoles of the Habsburg and Ottoman Empire during the long 19th century and joins two classes, the CEU Budapest with the Viennese class.
+My teaching and thesis supervision activities at the Department of History reflect not only my own research but cover a larger spectrum of related topics, as did, for example, a new course format I developed with a colleague from the University of Vienna, the Budapest-Vienna Seminar, which addressed Imperial Metropoles of the Habsburg and Ottoman Empire during the long 19th century.
 In recent years I have taught courses on comparative approaches to religion and secularism, on the relevance of religious and cultural transfers in the Eastern Mediterranean, as well as the mandatory course of the Religious Studies Program on Bookish Tradition and Authority in Scripturalist Religions.
 In courses such as Popular Movements and the Crowd: Religion, Culture, and Society, a course developed before 2010 which took on unexpected actuality subsequently, I connect Arab and Ottoman history with European history and to show, for example, that popular movements, far from being epiphenomenal, are central to the study of any society and that the phenomenon of the crowd addresses at once socio-politics and rituals in sacred and profane domains that we find everywhere.

 Recent service to the community (selected):